-Effective July 1, 2008 in lieu of compensation for the following holidays, employees may accrue 104 hours of holiday time in a "Holiday Bank".
+Employees may accrue 104 hours of holiday time in a "Holiday Bank".
 Such Holiday Bank hours shall be used or cashed out no later than June 30th of each year.
 Cash out requests must coincide with payroll check periods.
 Any remaining balances shall be forfeited except when community emergencies prevent such use.
 In that event, the City Council may restore such lost hours with an appropriate time limit.
 Employees who terminate City service shall be eligible for pay off of any accrued holiday bank hours.
 The City Administrator is authorized to approve exceptions to the holiday entitlement policy.

-Employees required to work one of the following holidays shall receive overtime at a rate equivalent to four (4) hours additional time at the individual employee's straight time rate of pay.
+Employees required to work one of the following holidays shall be paid one and a half times their rate of pay for all hours worked.

 The following holidays are observed by the City of Gridley for which all regular and benefited probationary employees will be entitled to hours in the "Holiday Bank:"

-New Year's Day January 1
+New Year's Day

 Martin Luther King Jr. Day

 President's Day

 Memorial Day

+Independence Day
-Third Monday in January

-Third Monday in February

-Last Monday in May
+January 1 Third Monday in January Third Monday in February Last Monday in May July 4

-Independence Day July 4